Single-pass Nystr\"{o}m approximation in mixed precision: Preconditioning

 \section{Preconditioning}

-We now consider an important area where low-rank matrix approximations are used, namely, preconditioning iterative solvers.
+We now consider an important application area where low-rank matrix approximations are used, namely, preconditioning iterative solvers.
 A useful preconditioner has to be inexpensive to construct and apply while accelerating the convergence of an iterative solver.
+Using the mixed precision Algorithm~\ref{alg:nystrom_reg_id} to construct the preconditioner may thus result in computational savings.

 Let $A\in\mathbb{R}^{n\times n}$ be a symmetric positive semidefinite matrix, so that it can be approximated via the Nystr\"{o}m method, and consider a system of linear equations of the form

 where $\mu \geq 0$ so that $A + \mu I$ is positive definite, $I \in \mathbb{R}^{n \times n}$ is an identity matrix, and $x,b \in \mathbb{R}^n$.
 Preconditioned conjugate gradient (PCG) is a popular method for systems with symmetric positive definite coefficient matrices; see, e.g., \cite{Saadbook}.